obvonage/deved-platform/content/blog/en/integrate-simple-vonage-app-with-openai-api.md

 ---
 ## Introduction

 Generative AI is becoming more and more popular.
 Over the past year, models and products have appeared that allow you to generate texts, images, and audio.
-In this article, we will consider how to make the interaction between Vonage API and OpenAI API.
+In this article, we will consider how to make the interaction between [Vonage Voice API](https://developer.vonage.com/voice/voice-api/overview) and [OpenAI API](https://openai.com/api/).
 We will create an app that will receive a call, get a user response, and send it as a prompt to a generative AI service.
-When we receive the result, we will redirect it to the user using Vonage Messages API.
+When we receive the result, we will redirect it to the user using [Vonage Messages API](https://developer.vonage.com/messages/overview).

 The Vonage Messages API allows you to send and receive messages over SMS, MMS, Facebook Messenger, Viber, and WhatsApp!
 Ready to get started?
 Let's dive in!
 Remember to check out the [Messages API documentation](https://developer.vonage.com/messages/overview) for more information.

 ## Prerequisites

+We've already developed a simple Vonage Voice application to receive a call, catch your response, and send it to a 3d party (OpenAI).
 Users can deploy the App using Github Codespaces.
-Fork this repository.
-Open it in Codespases by clicking "Create codespace on main"
+Fork [this repository](https://github.com/obvonage/Simple-Vonage-App-With-OpenAI-API).
+Open it in Codespaces by clicking "Create codespace on main"

 ![Create Codespace interface](/content/blog/integrate-simple-vonage-app-with-openai-api/codespaces.png)

-Put related credentials and parameters, and you can run this App as described in this article.
+Put related credentials and parameters, and you can run this App as described in this tutorial.

 Besides, users can use their laptop or server to play with the App.
 In this case, make sure you have the following:

 * [Node.js](https://nodejs.org/en/download/) installed.
 Node.js is an open-source, cross-platform JavaScript runtime environment.
 * [Vonage CLI](https://www.npmjs.com/package/@vonage/cli) - Once Node.js is installed, you can use `npm install -g @vonage/cli` to install it.
 This tool allows you to create and manage your Vonage applications.
 * [ngrok](https://ngrok.com/) - A free account is required.
 This tool enables developers to expose a local development server to the Internet.
+See also: [Using ngrok in Rails in 2022](https://developer.vonage.com/blog/22/08/24/using-ngrok-in-rails-in-2022)

 ## Create a new Vonage app